TheRealAdamBurford/Create-KeyTab/docs/index.md

 <h2 id="Create-Keytab-ps1">Create A KeyTab File Using PowerShell</h2>
 This scipt will generate off-line keytab files for use with Active Directory (AD).
 While the script is designed to work independently of AD, this script can be used with a wrapper script that uses Get-ADUser or Get-ADObject to retrieve the UPN of a samaccountname or a list of samaccountnames for use in batch processing  of KeyTab creation.

+<p>The script is an alternative to ktpass.
+It offers the benefit of running on any server or workstation with PowerShell.
+The script allows the delegation of KeyTab file creation to individuals who are not domain admins.
+As long as the account has a UPN and the user/group creating KeyTab files are able to read the UPN and have knowledge of the password they can successfully create a working KeyTab file.</p>

 <h3 id="Requirements">Requirements</h3>

 <div>